karijohnson1914/100-days-of-code/log.md

 # 100 Days Of Code - Log

 My Day 1 of 100Days, and my second day in Sitka, Alaska!
+I reviewed some basicss on FreeCodeCAmp and then spent time putting a third slider in a project.
+None of the three are working well yet.

 ### Day 0: February 30, 2016 (Example 1)